mkorangestripe/loadbalancer/README.md

 This simulates a load balancer that distributes requests between multiple virtual machines.

+For the multi container branch of this project, see [multi_container](https://github.com/mkorangestripe/loadbalancer/tree/multi_container)

 To start this application directly with **Flask**:

 ```